 Nura Sediqe, Teaching Assistant for Race and Politics

-Nura Sediqe is a fourth-year Ph.D. student in political science, specializing in race & ethnic politics within the behavior & identities field.
+Nura Sediqe is a fifth-year Ph.D. student in political science, specializing in race & ethnic politics within the behavior & identities field.
 Her key interests revolve around perceptions of group-identity and gender and the racialization of new minority groups.

 Nura attended the Honors College at the University of Michigan-Ann Arbor with concentrations in political science, communications & Near East studies.
 She earned a Master in Public Policy from Harvard’s Kennedy School of Government.
 She has also worked professionally in various capacities in the civil rights field.